What to expect once your home is on the market.

 We want your home to be ready. when a buyer views the home, nothing should stick out as unfinished or in subpar condition.

 Not sure where to start?
 Give us a call and we'll schedule a free consultation.
 We can get to know your house, give you an idea of comparable homes in the area, and any fixes necessary for a smooth sale.
-We also have a list of recommended contractors, cleaning crews, & handy men to help you along the way!
+We also have a list of recommended contractors, staging consultants, cleaning crews, & handy men to help you along the way!

 The science behind staging your home